vikramkrishnan9885/learning-k8s/05-gke/04-pvc-mysql-wp/PVC.md

 * **Pods use claims as Volumes**.
 * **Portability** is another advantage of using PersistentVolumes and PersistentVolumeClaims.
     * You can easily **use the same Pod specification** across different clusters and environments because **PersistentVolume is an interface** to the actual backing storage.
-* When you delete this claim, the corresponding PersistentVolume object as well as the provisioned Compute Engine persistent disk are also deleted.
+* When you **delete this claim**, the **corresponding PersistentVolume object** as well as the **provisioned Compute Engine persistent disk** are also deleted.
+    * Should you want to prevent deletion of dynamically provisioned persistent disks, set the **reclaim** policy of the PersistentVolume resource, or its StorageClass resource, to **Retain**.
+In this case, you are charged for the persistent disk for as long as it exists even if there is no PersistentVolumeClaim consuming it.

 # StorageClasses
 * A StorageClass provides a way for administrators to describe the "classes" of storage they offer.